yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 ~~~~~~
 </div>
 It works!
-Great, we don't have to declare a new function for every single type.
+Luckily, we don't have to declare a new function for every single type.
 For example, in `C`, you'll have to declare a function for `int`, for `float`, for `long`, for `double`, etc...

 But, what type should we declare?